-Multifidus is one of the most overlooked causes of back pain so let us explain why and what it all means.
+Dysfunction in the multifidus muscle is one of the most overlooked causes of back pain.

-The multifidus is a thin muscle that plays a crucial role in the stability of the spine.
-The multifidus attaches at every vertebra, meaning that it is involved with the stability and health of the spine at every vertebral joint.
+A thin muscle, running down both sides of the spine, the multifidus attaches at every vertebra, meaning it’s involved with the stability and health of the spine at every vertebral joint.

-The deconditioning of the multifidus is a problem because the loss of muscle mass often results in issues to the lower back and core beyond just pain.
+Deconditioning of the multifidus is a problem because the loss of muscle mass often results in issues of the lower back and core beyond just pain.
 Other symptoms can include:

 - Instability of the spine/trunk